VikParuchuri/ds-webinar/presentation.md

 ---
 # Entry level job/project-readiness

-## Basic algo skills
+* Basic algo skills
-## "The rest"
+* "The rest"

 ---
-# How do we improve?

-## Focus on application/practical skills!
-## Emphasize peer interactions
+# Application

+* Applied side important
+* Data cleaning 90% of work

 ---
+# Communication

+* Explaining results
+* Working with other teams

+--
-# Discussion = good
+# Systems

-## Educational research shows blended learning very effective
-## Discussion activity correlates with high course performance
+* Writing faster-running code
+* Scaling to multiple machines

 ---
-# ML = Motivation
+# Programming

-## First steps are semi-magical
+* Writing well-structured code
+* Testing

 ---
+# Why aren't we teaching this stuff?

+* Harder + less interesting to teach
+* Seen as easier in industry

+---
+# Problem: Bias

+* People who made it through know more now
+* Not everyone wants to get to the same place

+---
+# Problem: quickly evolving field

+* Hard to know what someone needs
+* Machine learning becoming a "destination"

+---
+# Result

+* Many turned off of machine learning
+* Kaggle + courses turn into a personality prefilter
+    * Reduces diversity
+* "Machine learning" on resume != "Can do machine learning"

+---
-# How to sustain motivation?
+# How to motivate people to learn?

-## Recognize that everyone has different on and off ramps
+* Recognize that everyone has different on and off ramps
-## Make better tools
+* Make better tools
     * Educational
     * Applied

 ---
+# ML has intrinsic motivation

+* First steps are semi-magical

+---
 # High schoolers

-## 2 high schools on dataquest
+* 2 high schools on dataquest
-## Very good results
+* Very good results
-## Next step: teach ML
+* Next step: teach ML

 ---
+# Discussion is good

+* Blended learning very effective
+* Correlates with high course performance

+---
 # So...how should you learn or improve?

 ---
-# The whole spectrum

-## Programming
-## Data munging
-## Scaling systems
-## Interpretation/communication

----
 # Step 1: Learn to code

-* If you don't know a language yet, try Python.
+* If you don't know a language yet, try Python
-* Go to local programming meetups.
-Make friends.
+* Go to programming meetups.
+Make friends
-* Work on projects.
+* Work on projects
+    * Web apps are good
-* Go to hackathons.
+* Go to hackathons

 ----
 # Step 2: Learn to work with data

 * Find datasets.
-    * UCI machine learning repository is good
+    * UCI machine learning repository
-    * So is census.gov
+    * Census.gov
-    * And stock data
+    * Stock data (scrape)
-    * And reddit /r/datasets
+    * Reddit /r/datasets
 * Answer interesting questions with the data
 * Think about how you might predict things
-* Go to data science meetups.
-Make more friends.
+* Go to data science meetups

 ---
 # Step 3: Start with applied ML

 * Get familiar with implementing linear regression
     * Look at documentation, like `scikit-learn`
-* Go to machine learning meetups.
-Make even more friends.
+* Go to machine learning meetups
-* Work on a project to implement linear regression.
+* Work on a project to implement linear regression
 * Progressively add pieces (error measurement, cross validation, etc)

 ---
 # Step 4: More application, and some theory

-* Find progressively harder problems.
+* Find harder problems
 * Write blog posts, speak at meetups, and put projects on github
 * Do some consulting
 * Learn statistics
     * Make your regression projects better
+* Learn linear algebra

 ---
-# Step 5: More theory
+# Step 5: Get better at coding

+* Unit test your algorithms
+* Learn some basic computer science (sorting/search/etc)
+* Refactor old code

+---
+# Step 6: Broaden the scope

 * Keep working on projects
 * Learn a couple more algorithms